 \section{Constructions in $\poly$}

 In this section we review the category $\poly$, for which \cite{kock2012polynomial} is an excellent reference; we also discuss its symmetric monoidal closed structure.
-Then we discuss polynomial coalgebras and reconceptualize the category $\learn$ and Gavranovi\'{c}'s bicategorical variant, in the language of coalgebras.
+Then we discuss polynomial coalgebras and reconceptualize the category $\learn$ and Gavranovi\'{c}'s bicategorical variant, in that language.